Before You Schedule

 If you're immunocompromised by way of age, illness, or treatment for any condition that increases your exposure risk, you will need to consult with your doctor before scheduling.

-Once we determine it is safe for you to schedule an appointment, we'll need to update both your Health Intake and Informed Consent forms.
+Once we determine it is safe for you to schedule an appointment, we'll need to complete/update both your Health Intake and Informed Consent forms.
 Revised forms are available for download, completion, and return on the CHM Services Page .